pace-neutrons/Horace/documentation/smg/02_development_environment.md

 There will be an initial warning that the class `hor_config` is outdated and the default will be picked up - this is not a problem.
 A new configuration can be loaded with `hc = hor_config` and the values of `hc` will be printed.
-T he pixel page size in particular may be of use to modify conditions for file backing.
+The pixel page size in particular may be of use to modify conditions for file backing.

 The demo is available from the IDaaS VM by copying the directory `/mnt/babylon/Scratch/Perring/PACE_Tessella` to your home directory.
 The subdirectory `user_area`in this contains data (`.sqw` file - may be zipped, use unzip at the command prompt),